Lectrum/breakpoints-json/README.md

 ## Contributing

-If you want contribute us to improve our package you should to fork us on GitHub.
-Don`t forget to run test.js for right implementation your improvements.
+If you want to suggest an improvement of our package fell free to fork this repo.
+In order to run tests execute the following in terminal: npm test.
 And then send us PR.
-It is a very good possibility to receive plus 100 to your karma.
+It is a very good possibility to receive plus 100 to your karma and you'll help us a lot.